stackbit-projects/ktapson-website-dade9/content/_index.md

       across three decades.
 A key portion of the correspondence is forthcoming from University of New Mexico Press (Fall 2022).
-My next book project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the concept of the model organism in the production of scientific knowledge through a series of counter-possibilities in postwar and contemporary poetry and art.
-Repositioning the moral and political urgency of the Anthropocene and environmental, I propose a model for science and poetry for X.
+My next book project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the role of the model organism in the production of scientific knowledge through examination of a series of counter-possibilities in postwar and contemporary poetry and art.
+Framing the model as a cathect site strange ways models cathect human , humans, and nonhuman  the moral and political urgency of the Anthropocene and environmental, I propose the organismal model as a site for inquiries at a moment when technology-driven transformations of these systems of experiment stand to complicate their potential to interface with artistic modes of inquiry.
   - title: A Cat
     section_id: cat
     type: section_content